FrancescoCrino/ConnectedBusMonitor/Evaluation.md

 ![](img/hum_graph.JPG)

 We can define 4 levels of air quality inside the bus:
-- bad: all the indicators are not in the ideal range
+- bad   🥵: all the indicators are not in the ideal range
-- ok: only one indicator is in the ideal range
+- ok    😑: only one indicator is in the ideal range
-- good: two indicators are in the ideal range
+- good  😊: two indicators are in the ideal range
-- ideal: all the indicators are in the ideal range
+- ideal 😄: all the indicators are in the ideal range

 # **LoRa protocol constraints**